 But when it comes to enhancing creativity and problem-solving, mind-wandering may actually be quite desirable.

-This study, for instance, found that being distracted enhances creativity, while being too focused on the problem diminishes it.
+A 2006 study (Dijksterhuis & Meurs), for instance, found that being distracted enhances creativity, while being too focused on the problem diminishes it.

-- A third group engaged in a cognitively undemanding task for 12 minutes (basically just responding to a computer prompt asking if a number was even or odd).
+- A third group engaged in a cognitively undemanding task for 12 minutes (basically just responding to a computer prompt which asked if a number was even or odd).

-They found that the folks engaged in the undemanding task experienced significantly more mind-wandering than those who were busy with the demanding task.
+They found that the participants engaged in the undemanding task experienced significantly more mind-wandering than those who were busy with the demanding task.

-How did the others do?
+And how did the others do?

 None of the other groups improved their scores at all.